how to bathe a cat in 8 easy steps

 But sometimes, cats groom less than they should.
 Sometimes they stop grooming altogether.
-Maybe they’ve become overweight, and much of their body is out of reach.
-Maybe chronic illness or osteoarthritis have made it too difficult or painful to groom.
-Whatever the reason is, cats who have stopped grooming could use a little help, and that’s where you step in.
+Maybe they’ve become overweight, which makes it difficult to reach certain areas.
+Maybe a chronic illness or osteoarthritis has made it too difficult or painful to groom.
+Whatever the reason may be, cats who have stopped grooming could use a little help, and that’s where you step in.

-Before I give you advice about bathing your cat at home, let me first tell you that if your cat needs a bath and you don’t feel up to it, there is no shame in taking her to a groomer.
+If your cat needs a bath and you don’t feel up to the challenge, there is no shame in taking her to a groomer.
 Groomers have lots of experience bathing cats and know all the cat taming tricks.
 This is a win/win for both you and your cat.

 Step 2: Make your bathing site non-slip.
 You can do this with non-slip padding, but a wet towel at the bottom of the tub or sink does the trick, too.
-I prefer to use the kitchen sink over my bathtub, just because it saves my back.
-If the tub works better for you, bathe your cat there.
+You can also use the kitchen sink.

-Step 4: Enlist a helper to be your cat’s holder while you bathe him.
+Step 4: Enlist a helper to hold your cat while you bathe.
 Believe it or not, your cat will probably not just sit there and accept a bathing.
-Because we are not blessed with more than two hands, it makes the whole job easier if you have a little help.

-Step 5: Slowly, carefully put your cat in the tub/sink and then slowly, carefully wet him down.
-Avoid getting his head wet, as this is a sure fire way to send him bolting from the bath.
+Step 5: Slowly put your cat in the tub/sink and then carefully wet the body.
+Avoid getting the head wet, as this is a sure-fire way to send him bolting from the bath.

-Step 6: Give your cat a good rub down with diluted pet shampoo.
-Don’t forget his belly and legs.
-Remember to skip his face and head.
-You can wipe that down with a wet cloth after you’ve rinsed him.
+Step 6: Give your cat a good rub down with the diluted pet shampoo.
+Don’t forget the belly and legs.
+Remember to skip the face and head.
+You can wipe that down with a wet cloth after you’ve finished rinsing.

 Step 7: Slowly, carefully rinse the shampoo.
-Be thorough — remaining shampoo can be irritating to the skin and can encourage mats to form.
-When he’s fully rinsed, use a wet wash cloth to wipe his face and chin.
+Be thorough - remaining shampoo can be irritating to the skin and can encourage mats to form.
+When he’s fully rinsed, use a wet washcloth to wipe the face and chin.

-Step 8: “Wring” out excess water from your cat’s body by gently squeezing or wiping his body, tail and legs.
-Then grab a towel and dry him off.
+Step 8: “Wring” out excess water from your cat’s body by gently squeezing or wiping the body, tail, and legs.
+Grab a towel and dry him off.